 The meniscus is the shock-absorber cartilage in the knee.
 Frequently active people will have pain, catching and locking of the knee that limits their ability to exercise or play sports.
 Often they choose to undergo surgery to overcome those symptoms.

 In this video, I talk about the surgical options for meniscus tear.
 I also discuss whether an athlete or active person needs surgery right away or if he can wait.
-We also discuss whether you could avoid surgery altogether.
+We also discuss whether you could avoid surgery altogether and play sports with a meniscus tear.